PoonamHardikPatel/Flex_Slippers/README.txt

 - Rebuild the Application...
 Sucessfully done...
 - Test the application - Test Done...
 All Good!!!
 - Commit all changes to GitHub!!!

+2022-10-13 10:10pm

+- Create "SeedData.cs" file in "Models" folder
+- Enter Data as per your product in "SeedData.cs" file
+- Completed "SeedData.cs" file and add 12 rows of data.

+- Rebuild the Application...
+Sucessfully done...
+- Test the application - Test Done...
+All Good!!!
+- Commit all changes to GitHub!!!